k22jung/lane-follow/README.md

 ## Running

-This is an Eclipse project, you may simply compile it or use `make` in the `Debug` folder.
+This is an Eclipse project, you may simply compile it.